s0u0p/cis-career-roadmap/README.md

 ## Key Features

-Weighted scoring engine that matches students to 12 career fields including Cybersecurity, Software Engineering, Data Science, AI/ML, Cloud Computing, and more
+Weighted scoring engine that matches students to 12 career fields including Cybersecurity, Software Engineering, Data Science, AI/ML, Cloud Computing, and more.
-Live O*NET API integration showing real salary data and job growth projections Downloadable PDF report personalized with the student's name, major, and career matches Session-only data storage — all student information disappears when the browser tab is closed for privacy Towson University branding with official Proxima Nova and Kandal fonts Fully deployed on Vercel at cis-career-roadmap1.vercel.app
+Live O*NET API integration showing real salary data and job growth projections.
+Downloadable PDF report personalized with the student's name, major, and career matches.
+Session-only data storage — all student information disappears when the browser tab is closed for privacy.
+Towson University branding with official Proxima Nova and Kandal fonts.
+Fully deployed on Vercel at cis-career-roadmap1.vercel.app